microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

 ## Include PowerApps Checker in a Pipeline

 At the time of writing, the D365 CE product group has just released the [PowerApps checker PowerShell Module](https://community.dynamics.com/365/b/365teamblog/archive/2019/06/26/automatically-validate-your-solutions-using-the-powerapps-checker-powershell-module).
-It's currently in preview, and an official DevOps task for invoking it will be available in the near future.
-However, since it's possible to call it non-interactively, we don't have to wait!
+In conjunction with this module, they have also released an official DevOps task for invoking it, and we will cover this in another article in the near future.
+For the purposes of this article, we will be using the PowerShell module.
 Let's add it to our environment and provide a report on our built solution.

 For the purposes of this stage, we will be using the  [Invoke-PowerAppsChecker](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.checker.powershell/invoke-powerappschecker?view=pa-ps-latest) cmdlet.
 In order to call this, we're going to need a few new variables in our pipeline.
 At a minimum, we will need the following:
 - Geography (or ApiUrl)